ObitoDevv/Galaxy-Hopper/README.md

   The player collects stars by getting close to them.
   The game keeps track of the player’s score.
   The game ends if the player fails to collect stars within a certain time.
-## 3.Star Collection:
+## 3.Coin Collection:
-  The Star class represents collectible stars.
+  The Coin class represents collectible stars.
   Stars have a pick-up radius.
   When the player gets close enough to a star, it triggers collection.
   Collected stars play a sound effect, increase the score, and are destroyed.
 ## 4.Audio Effects:
   The game includes audio effects for jumping and star collection.
 ## 5.Scene Management:
-  The game scene transitions to a “game over” state when the timer runs out.
+  The game scene transitions to a “game over” state when the player is out of the scene.
   The player node becomes inactive, and the scene reloads.
-## 6.Random Star Spawning:
+## 6.Random Coin Spawning:
-  Stars spawn at random positions within specified bounds.
+  Coin spawn at random positions within specified bounds.
   The duration between star spawns varies randomly.

   ![Screenshot (69)](https://github.com/ObitoDevv/Obito-game-master/assets/57661791/5bbefa50-6387-4015-985d-2142cce20e00)